Co-Constructing Learning Ecosystems (Co-CLE)

 Therefore, we like to start with a community session to build relationships, engage in deep listening and co-sense what might be the problems and opportunities in relation to our topic.
 This allows participants to be collectively aware and exercise flexibility to be able to see the macro vision (zooming out).
 This allows for participants to reconnect with their source of inspiration, practice compassion, and feel interconnected.

-This stage may include a listening circle with various protocols that invite members to share their thoughts and experiences while resisting the urge to respond to others.
+This stage may include a listening circle with various protocols that invite members to share their thoughts and experiences while resisting the urge to respond.

 2. Realigning to and committing to action

 Our second stage energizes participants with ways to stretch thinking and re-empower themselves.
 During this phase, we slowly specify ways to resolve the problem faced by realigning to the school’s identity and values.
-We zoom in and with courage, we quickly prototype to test our solutions.
+We zoom in and with courage, we engage in quick prototyping to test our solutions.
 We discuss success criteria and exercise efficacy.

 3. Experiencing flow

 The third phase is about celebrating our “I CAN power”, feeling in control and empowered.
-This time allows participants to start personalizing their learning and adapting their ways to achieve their goals within their specific context (e.g. within their team and classrooms).
-It is an exciting time when everyone is energized and feeling optimistic..
+This time allows participants to start personalizing their learning and adapting their ways to achieve their goals within their specific context (e.g. within their team and classroom).
+It is an exciting time when everyone is energized and feels optimistic.
 Participants get to choose amongst various experiences to dive into.
 We develop criteria for self-assessment so we have systems we can use sustainably, autonomously, and that cause self-accountability to ensure progress.

 As we close our inquiry, we engage in reflection, share takeaways and draft questions to continue exploring.
 Oftentimes, we intentionally write a collective recap of what we want to pay less attention to and more attention to / what we want to let go of and let come and we draft the questions that remain to be explored to elevate our collective awareness and make a greater impact on the system.

 After the workshop

 An online follow up via video calls (individual / teams, staff meetings) is a useful way to increase the impact and receive further guidance based on needs and aspirations.
-This allows everyone to keep the flame burning, and ask questions that relate to experiments.
+This allows everyone to keep the flame burning, explore questions, or share stories.
 It’s often a time to share further resources to go deeper.